matadantelinga/capa-app/README.md

 # capa-app
-Capa App is A Fake App that I build using Angular and Ionic, the app is for video subscription app.
+Capa App is A fake video subscription app that I build using Angular and Ionic.

 Inside this APP I implement CSS animation, Reactive form, and Custom Validators